tyrahc1/tyrahc1.github.io/Rainfall/index.md

 ```

 ## This is to show total rain (mm) over time from April to September 2019
+This is simply just creating a series of maps for each month and saving them as an image file so that they can be combined together to make a gif to show change over time.

 ```{r}
 tmap_save(filename = "april.png", tm=april_rain,width=4,height=4,units="in",scale=1)